• Skip to main content

 COOKIE DOUGH

-• Zest 1 orange to get 2 tablespoon of orange zest.
+• Zest 1 or 2 oranges (depending on the size of the orange) to get 2 tablespoon of orange zest.
 Set this bowl aside.

-• Turn the mixer speed down and slowly add the powdered sugar till it is all incorporated.
-Next, add the vanilla extract and orange zest and turn the mixer back to medium speed.
-I had to stop and scrape down the bowl and across the bottom to make sure it was all mixed.
+• Turn the mixer speed down and slowly add the powdered sugar until it is all incorporated.
+Turn the mixer back to medium speed and mix for 2 minutes.
+Next, add the vanilla extract and orange zest and blend.
+I had to stop and scrape down the bowl and across the bottom to ensure it was all mixed.

-• Turn the mixer speed down and slowly add the flour, baking powder and salt mixture till the flour is incorporated.
-The dough will be a little stiff.
-Turn the mixer off and add the pistachios and dates and turn the mixer on for about 30 seconds.
-You may need to hand mix the dough a little to make sure the pistachios and dates go thoroughly through the whole dough.
+• Turn the mixer speed down and slowly add the flour mixture.
+Don't over-mix.
+Turn the mixer off, add the pistachios and dates, and turn the mixer on for about 15 seconds.
+You may need to hand mix the dough a little to ensure the pistachios and dates go thoroughly through the whole dough.

-• Take the dough out of the bowl and place on a silicone pastry mat.
-Divide the dough in half and roll and form 2 log shapes about 12 to 14 inches each.
+• Put the dough out of the bowl on a silicone pastry mat.
+Divide the dough in half, roll, and form 2 log shapes, about 12 inches each.
 It should have a diameter of approximately 1-½ inches.
-Take plastic wrap and wrap around each log, and put it into the refrigerator for at least 1 hour.
-I took them out after about ¾ of an hour and just rolled them a little so they do not get a flat bottom, then returned them to the refrigerator for 15 minutes or more.
+Wrap each log with plastic wrap and put it into the refrigerator for at least 1 hour.
+I use a baguette pan to help keep the round log shape.

-• Make sure you preheat the oven to 350°.
-Take one log out of the refrigerator and unwrap the plastic wrap from the cookie log.
-Slice into ½ inch slices and put them onto a parchment-lined cookie pan.
-I did four across and five down.
-These cookies do not spread hardly at all, so they only need about an inch between each disc of cookie.
-Bake for 12 to 13 minutes, leave on pan for nearly a minute or two after pulling the pan from the oven before moving to a cooling rack.
+• Preheat the oven to 350°F (175°C or 180°C).
+Remove one log from the refrigerator and unwrap the plastic wrap from the cookie log.
+Slice into ¾-inch slices and put them onto a parchment-lined cookie pan.
+These cookies do not spread much, so they only need about an inch between each disc.
+Bake for 10 to 12 minutes; leave them on the pan for a minute or two after pulling the pan from the oven before moving to a cooling rack.
+Wait for the cookies to cool completely before starting the white chocolate.

 WHITE CHOCOLATE WITH PISTACHIOS

-• I tilt the bowl and dip the cookie till the chocolate covers ⅓ of the cookie.
-Lay it on the parchment paper and sprinkle some of the ground pistachios right onto the white chocolate.
+• Holding the cookies in the middle dip the cookie so that about a ¼ has white chocolate on it.
+Move to the bowl with the chopped pistachios and sprinkle some on the white chocolate.
+Now lay it on the parchment paper.
 Do not wait to put the pistachios onto the cookie; the chocolate hardens quickly.
 Finish all the rest of the cookies in the same way.
-Enjoy!

 Nutrition